algolia/sphinx-docsearch/docs/themes.md

 The Algolia DocSearch Sphinx extension works best for HTML themes that use dedicated templates to render the search box on every page
 (`searchbox.html` or `sidebar/search.html`).

-Without customization, this extension makes the DocSearch input look good with these HTML themes:
+Out of the box, this extension supports themes HTML themes for Sphinx:

 - [Furo](https://pradyunsg.me/furo/)
 - [Read The Docs Sphinx Theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/)